Virtuant/hadoop-admin-2019/docs/using-hdfs.md

    hdfs dfs -cat glossary | tail -n 50
 ```

-This prints the last 50 lines of the glossary to your terminal.
+This prints the last 50 lines of the file `glossary` to your terminal.
 This command is handy for viewing the output of MapReduce programs.
 Very often, an individual output file of a MapReduce program is very large, making it inconvenient to view the entire file in the terminal.
 For this reason, it’s often a good idea to pipe the output of the fs -cat command into head, tail, more, or less.

 ### Help